rsjorslev/aw-acc-status/README.md

 ```

 Note that the actual endpoints required to perform the various operations are already defined in application.properties contained within the JAR file.
-These properties should not be changed.
+These properties should not be changed however as noted in the Setup section above tenant, login and user is **required** to be provided.